 Sample analysis is quick and easy at Akinalytics with rapid turnaround and competitive pricing.
-Contact us for a quote for testing your sample or for more information
+View our Sample Analysis flat-rate pricing and request a quote for testing your sample or Contact us for more information.

 Analysis and testing are held confidential and your results will be for you alone.
 The following categories describe the types of testing available.